John Walker Lindh: Capture and interrogation

 After capture, Lindh was given basic first aid and questioned for a week at Mazār-e Sharīf.
 He was taken to Camp Rhino on December 7, 2001, the bullet or piece of shrapnel still within his thigh.
 When Lindh arrived at Camp Rhino, he was stripped and restrained on a stretcher, blindfolded and placed in a metal shipping container, which was procedure for dealing with a potentially dangerous detainee associated with a terrorist organization.
 On the day he left the Turkish School, he was photographed with the words "Shit Head" written onto duct tape on his blindfold by Green Berets posing for a "team photo" with their captive.
 The Green Berets, from ODA 592, were later investigated.
 While bound to the stretcher at Camp Rhino, Lindh was photographed by some American military personnel.
 At Camp Rhino, he was given oxycodone/paracetamol for pain and diazepam.

 On December 8 and 9, he was interviewed by the FBI, and was mirandized on December 9 or 10.
 He was held at Camp Rhino until he was transferred to the on December 14, 2001, with other wounded detainees, where his wound was operated on and he received further care.
 He was interrogated before the operation on December 14.
 While on the Peleliu, he signed confession documents while in the custody of the United States Marine Corps.
 On December 31, 2001, Lindh was transferred to the USS Bataan, where he was held until January 22, 2002.
 He was flown back to the United States to face criminal charges.
 On January 16, 2002, Attorney General John Ashcroft announced that Lindh would be tried in the United States.

 In 2002, former President George H. W. Bush referred to Lindh as "some misguided Marin County hot-tubber".
-The comment, in which Bush also mispronounced the county's name, provoked a minor furor and prompted a retraction of the statement by Bush.
+The comment, in which Bush also mispronounced the county's name, provoked a minor furor from Marin residents and prompted a retraction of the statement by Bush.
 Lindh's attorneys told the press that his client had asked for a lawyer repeatedly before being interviewed by the FBI, but did not get one, and that "highly coercive" prison conditions forced Lindh to waive his right to remain silent.
 Although the FBI asked Jesselyn Radack, a Justice Department ethics adviser, whether Lindh could be questioned without a lawyer present, they did not follow her advice to avoid that scenario.